Estimate Time7 min

 Key takeaways

 While some investors like taking an active role in helping grow their money, others prefer a more hands-off approach.
 That's where robo advisors and target date funds come in.
 Both can help take some of the legwork (and complexity) out of investing, but they go about it in different ways.
-Here's the rundown on a robo advisor vs. target date fund—along with help for determining which investing option might be best for you.
+Here's the rundown on a robo advisor vs. target date fund—along with help for determining which investing option might be better for you.

 What is a robo advisor?